 - May park in University Park lots north of West Alabama

 - A parking permit is required 24 hours a day to park on any part of the University All Faculty/Staff, including part-time employees, must have a parking permit.
-All Louisiana Tech students, including but not limited to full-time students, graduate students, part-time students, evening students, non- extension nursing students, student teachers, etc., must have a parking permit.
+All Louisiana Tech students, including but not limited to full-time students, graduate students, part-time students, evening students, non- extension nursing students, student teachers, student athletes that do not live on campus but park on campus for practice or travel, etc., must have a parking permit.
 Barksdale students, off-campus extension course students, nursing extension students and medical technology interns are not required to have a main campus parking permit unless the student is enrolled for or taking a class or course on the main campus.
 In that case, the Barksdale, extension student, nursing extension student or medical technology interns must purchase an appropriate Zone parking permit.
 Any student exempt from a parking permit requirement must park in the appropriate Commuter Zone and will be responsible for any Zone (i.e., Red, Blue, Green, Student Zone R) violation received.
 (See requirements for vehicle registration.)

 - Vehicle is interpreted to mean any mode of transportation.
 All vehicles must be registered by the beginning of the third day of classes.
 Zone violations are issued beginning the first day of fee payment.
 Red and Green Zones are enforced year- round, including quarter breaks.
 Any person who has a vehicle permitted may use another unregistered vehicle for three consecutive days without incurring any parking or registration fees.
 No tickets are charged against the vehicle if the vehicle is parked in areas as authorized for the registered vehicle.
 Any citation received during this period is reported to the Vehicle Registration Office within 24 hours of the date of issue.
 After three days, the vehicle must be registered with a temporary (See requirements for Vehicle Registration below.)